willyborankin/os-statistics-collector/README.md

     Full list of environment variables can be found in the `consumer/docker/Dockerfile` file

 4. run `docker-compose -f run-consumer-run.yml up --build`
+5. Consumer application automaticaly expose the JMX port 9999.
+You can connect to the consumer machine using `jconsole` and find bean with name `os.statistics.commons.health:type=APPLICATION-OS-STATISTICS-CONSUMER`

 ### How to run Kafka producer
 To run kafka producer you need: